lizhanmit/learning-notes/architecting-big-data-applications-note/architecting-big-data-applications-note.md

 - MySQL can easily handle 100,000 records per day.
 - If the number of records increases in the future, you may need to use NoSQL.

+#### Best Practice of Real-Time Streaming

+- Different streaming products offer different kinds of guarantees like only once, at least one and at most once.
+- Requery data from an earlier point if failures happen.
+- Decouple the publishers and the subscribers.
+- Redundacny to support failover.
+- Should be horizontally scalable.

 ---

 ### Payment Fraud Detection